Is The Cost Of Therapy Worth It? A Look At Couples Counseling

 Online couples therapy may be able to help

 If you have decided to see a therapist, your next step will be finding one.
+Despite the benefits that many couple’s get from therapy, the average cost of couple’s therapy is approximately $100-200 per session, which is cost-prohibitive for many.

-Additionally, online therapy has been found to be just as effective for a variety of conditions and concerns as in-person therapy.
+Rather than trying conventional in-person therapy, which is often more expensive due to high overhead, many couples opt to try online therapy has been found to be just as effective for a variety of conditions and concerns as in-person therapy.
 The Journal of Marital and Family Therapy recently published a 2021 study exploring the feasibility and efficacy of internet-based psychotherapy for families and couples.
 The study found online psychotherapy to be a successful and safe mode of therapy for a multitude of demographics, including couples, with a variety of conditions and concerns.

 Takeaway

-The cost of therapy can vary greatly depending on whether or not you have health insurance, the type of health insurance that you have, your location, the type of therapy you’re seeking, and which therapist you see.
+The cost of therapy can vary greatly depending on whether you have health insurance, the type of health insurance that you have, your location, the type of therapy you’re seeking, and which therapist you see.
 Online therapy can be an option to help reduce these costs, as you don’t need to drive or obtain transportation to appointments, therapists can keep their costs lower since they don’t have to worry about renting out office space, and some online therapies offer financial aid packages or sliding-scale fees.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.